coltoneshaw/mmhealth/README.md

 - `Adoption` - Better configuration of Mattermost for optimal usage and adoption.
 - `Health` - Environment health checks that should be remediated if failed.

-## How to use

-1. Clone the repo
-2. Run `make build`
-3. Run `make buildDockerPdf`
-4. Run `./healthcheck process -f filename.zip`.
-This outputs a `report.md` file that is the raw markdown of the report.
-5. Add or make any changes to the report file now, before generating the pdf.
-6. Run `./healthcheck pdf -f report.md` to convert it to a pdf report for publishing.

 ## Adding a check